agustinchiarotto/oxboticaFrontEndChallenge/README.md

 **Execution**

-- To start running the server use the command: `npm start`.
+- To start running the app use the command: `npm start`.
 From this point the app is ready to be used on http://localhost:3000 or http://192.168.0.175:3000 on your Network.

 There are some environment variables you can change: